eclab/grains/lfo/README.md

 Note that the LFO can only reach about, oh, 4V due to limitations in GRAINS.

 Looking for a RANDOM, NOISY, or RANDOM SAMPLE AND HOLD LFO?
-Try my GRAINS firmware STOCHASTIC.
+Try my GRAINS firmware STOCHASTIC or RUCKUS.

 Looking for multiple complex pulse wave LFOs?
 Try my GRAINS firmware PULSES.